Haitian Vodou: Reception and legacy

 Various scholars describe Vodou as one of the world's most maligned and misunderstood religions.
 Throughout Haitian history, Christians have often presented Vodou as Satanic, while in broader Anglophone and Francophone society it has been widely associated with sorcery, witchcraft, and black magic.
 In U.S. popular culture, for instance, Haitian Vodou is usually portrayed as destructive and malevolent.
-Non-practitioners have often depicted Vodou in literature, theater, and film; in many cases, such as the films White Zombie (1932) and London Voodoo (2004), these promote sensationalist views of the religion.
+Non-practitioners have often depicted Vodou in literature, theater, and film; in many cases, such as the films White Zombie (1932) and London Voodoo (2004), these sensationalise the religion.
 The lack of any central Vodou authority has hindered efforts to combat these negative representations.

-Humanity's relationship with the lwa has been a recurring theme in Haitian art, and the Vodou pantheon was a major topic for the mid-20th century artists of the "Haitian Renaissance."
-In the late 1950s, art collectors began to take an interest in Vodou ritual paraphernalia and by the 1970s an established market for this material had emerged.
+Humanity's relationship with the lwa has been a recurring theme in Haitian art, and the Vodou pantheon was a major topic for the mid-20th century artists of the "Haitian Renaissance".
+In the late 1950s, art collectors began to show interest in Vodou ritual paraphernalia and by the 1970s an established market for this material had emerged.
 Exhibits of Vodou ritual material have been displayed abroad; the Fowler Museum's exhibit on "Sacred Arts of Haitian Vodou" for instance traveled the U.S. for three years in the 1990s.
 Vodou has appeared in Haitian literature, and has also influenced Haitian music, as with the rasin band Boukman Eksperyans, while theatre troupes have performed simulated Vodou rituals for audiences outside Haiti.
-Documentaries focusing on Vodou have appeared—such as Maya Deren's 1985 film Divine Horsemen or Anne Lescot and Laurence Magloire's 2002 work Of Men and Gods—which have in turn encouraged some viewers to take a practical interest in the religion.
+Documentaries about Vodou have appeared—such as Maya Deren's Divine Horsemen (1954)—which have in turn encouraged some viewers toward a practical interest in the religion.